llms.txt

 Storage Functions

-The module that defines main storage operations is sui::transfer.
-It is implicitly imported in all packages that depend on the Sui Framework, so, like other implicitly imported modules (e.g. std::option or std::vector), it does not require adding a use statement.
+The module that defines the main storage operations is sui::transfer.
+It is implicitly imported in all packages that depend on the Sui Framework, so, like other implicitly imported modules (e.g. std::option or std::vector), it does not require a use statement.

 For quick reference, Appendix C: Transfer Functions contains a list of all storage functions and object states.